The Fool tarot card meaning

 If you can write freedom on the beach it’s because you have the freedom to write it.
 Even though the sea will erase the word the freedom will remain.

 In the short term, the Fool encourages you to become aware of the imperfect nature of your situation.
 You should be able to question your daily life and eventually take the necessary steps to improve it.
 This may involve sudden changes in your life, whether in your love life, with friends or in the professional sphere.

 In the long run, the Fool teaches you to trust your instinct.
 Comfort and routine are often very reassuring, but can also lead to a form of asphyxiation.
 This arcana does not compel you to act simply for the pleasure of acting.
 It shows you the field of possibilities and the paths that your life could take.
 It's up to you to think long and deep enough to know what to keep and what to change.

-Interpretation of The Fool upright
+The Fool upright

 The Fool doesn't always have good reputation within the large Tarot community.
 This card, however, has many lessons to offer to those who want to hear them and the concern that it sometimes arouses is primarily due to its unpredictability.
 However, as we have already seen with The Tower, for example, changing habits can be very beneficial to the seeker's life.